pestphp/pest/README.md

 </p>

 ------
-**Pest** is an elegant PHP Testing Framework with a focus on simplicity.
-It was carefully crafted to bring the joy of testing to PHP.
+**Pest** is an elegant PHP testing Framework with a focus on simplicity, meticulously designed to bring back the joy of testing in PHP.

 - Explore our docs at **[pestphp.com »](https://pestphp.com)**
 - Follow us on Twitter at **[@pestphp »](https://twitter.com/pestphp)**